 You will need to keep your activities to a minimum for three to five days and to avoid more strenuous activities for about three weeks.
 It’s especially important to avoid activities that raise your blood pressure, including bending, lifting, and rigorous sports.
 You may also be told to avoid alcohol and salt since it causes fluid retention.

 Complications are infrequent and usually minor.
 Nevertheless, there is always a possibility of complications, including infection or a reaction to the anesthesia.
 You can reduce your risks by closely following the instructions we give you both before and after surgery.

 The minor complications that occasionally follow blepharoplasty include double or blurred vision for a few days; temporary swelling at the corner of the eyelids; and a slight asymmetry in healing or scarring.
 Tiny whiteheads may appear after your stitches are taken out; they can remove them easily with a very fine needle.

-Following surgery, some patients may have difficulty closing their eyes when they sleep; in rare cases, this condition may be permanent.
-Another very rare complication is ectropion, a pulling down of the lower lids.
+Following eyelid surgery, some patients may have difficulty closing their eyes when they sleep; in rare cases, this condition may be permanent.
+Another very rare complication is ectropion, a pulling down of the lower eyelids.
 In this case, further surgery may be required.